tduyng/tduyng.github.io/content/about/_index.md

 # Hey, I'm Duy!

 I'm a Backend Engineer in France, originally from Vietnam.
 I came here in 2015 to study engineering.
-After a few years working in construction (BIM Engineer at VINCI), I switched to software development and never looked back.
+After a few years working in construction (BIM Engineer at VINCI), I switched to full-time software development and never looked back.

 ## Work

 At ekino, I build and maintain backend projects using Node.js, TypeScript, Docker, Kubernetes, and AWS.
-Since 2021, I've been working on applications that handle heavy workloads reliably.
+Since 2021, I've been working on applications that handle heavy workloads reliably on CANAL+ projects.

-Before backend development, I built software, plugins, and scripting tools at VINCI with C#, Dynamo, and Excel VBA that helped teams work faster.
+Before backend development, I built software, plugins, and scripting tools at VINCI with C#, Python, Dynamo, and Excel VBA that helped teams work faster.

 ## What drives me